iterative/dvc.org/static/docs/commands-reference/checkout.md

   the target DVC-file(s).
 This option only has effect when one or more `targets` are specified.
 By traversing all stage dependencies, DVC searches backward from the given target(s) in the corresponding pipeline.
-This means DVC will not checkout files referenced later in the pipeline than the named target(s).
+This means DVC will not checkout files referenced later in a pipeline than the given target(s).

 - `-f`, `--force` - do not prompt when removing workspace files.
 Changing the current set of DVC-files with SCM commands like `git checkout` can result in